 - mood swings – it makes me angry, more anxious, or far more upset.
 Not good for my mental health.

 To drink alcohol really is just not worth the hassle.

 It Makes Me Want To Eat

 Over the Christmas period, my drinking has probably contributed to more late night calories and snacking than anything else.
+I definitely suffer with alcohol munchies.
 So cutting it out will also mean that I am far more likely to stick to my diet plans.

 I Want To Live